 1. Jack Pine Budworm

-Jack pine budworm is first on our list of insects that start with J. It is a kind of moth that is responsible for causing extensive damage to trees that yield cones.
+Jack pine budworm is first on our insect list, starting with J. It is a moth responsible for causing extensive damage to trees that yield cones.

 The larvae of this insect feed on the tree’s buds, shoots, and needles, ultimately destroying most of the tree’s foliage.

-This results in the death of trees, which is especially problematic in dense forests with the potential for population explosions.
+This results in tree death, which is especially problematic in dense forests with the potential for population explosions.

 Monitoring population levels and employing either chemical insecticides or biological control strategies are the two main components of this pest’s management.